togglebyte/togglebit.io/content/posts/2021-06-11_learning-rust.md

 }
 ```

-We can add methods to structs:
+We can add methods to structs

 ```rust
 impl Thing {